wiedehopf/lowBandwidthFeedAdsbX/README.md

  https://github.com/wiedehopf/adsb-scripts/wiki/Automatic-installation-for-dump1090-fa

-## Approximate bandwidth requirement
+## Approximate bandwidth requirement per month

-With the default interval of 2.5 seconds and an average of 10 aircraft in range of your receiver, the data used will be around 1 GB.
+With the default interval of 2.5 seconds and an average of 10 aircraft in range of your receiver, the data used will be around 1 GB per month.
-For a more typical 50 aircraft in view (average, not peak), the data usage will be 5 GB.
+For a more typical 50 aircraft in view (average, not peak), the data usage will be 5 GB per month.

 You can change that interval in the configuration file to further reduce data usage.